-The villages of Wharfedale walk visits Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
-The walk combines riverside walking with quiet lanes and footpaths with great views across the dale.
+The villages of Wharfedale walk visits the quintessentially Dales villages of Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
+The walk combines riverside walking with quiet lanes and footpaths and great views across this section of Wharfedale.

 Remember to watch out for the stepping stones near Linton Church.
 The middle one is missing so it is either a wetting or the diversion to the Falls along the northern bank.
 The latter should be preferred.